brown-ccv/honeycomb-docs/docs/CI.md

    - For the github directory question, select your task github directory.
    - When prompted with the npm command, type `npm install && npm run build:firebase`

-There should be two new `.yml` files created in the `.github/workflows` directory for a deployment preview for each pull request and the official deployment when merged onto the main branch.
+There should be two new `.yml` files, `firebase-hosting-pull-request.yml` and `firebase-hosting-merge.yml`, created in the `.github/workflows` directory for a deployment preview for each pull request and the official deployment when merged onto the main branch.

 ## Download your bundled executable to install and run your task